NimaBavar/NImaBavar/docs/README.md

 nagement jobs and writing basic project documentations.**

+**Unfortunately, there are numerous significant operations which I dislike in which I prefer mentorship and cooperation, in order to cite a slight segmentation, I can relate to producing charming Graphical User Interfaces ( GUI ), Graphics editing ( pictures, videos ) and data management through microsoft softwares, with the indication that my periodic attachment and joy in working with Text User Interface ( TUI ) is the cause of my hassle with Graphics.**
 **The mentioned factors caused me to develop prominent skills which I still employ today as an enthusiastic who is demanding to cause intensive touch in the Cybersecurity industry.**